Present State And Future of E-Vehicles in India

 Dependence On Imports

 Several of the technological parts come from outside of India.
-Import makes products costly and supplies chain issues due to Covid-19 have not helped either.
+Import makes products costly and supply chain issues due to Covid-19 have not helped either.

 Dearth Of Indigenous Technology